Lambda Upsilon Lambda: Chapters

-Alumni groups
+Governance

 National Council and board

 Lambda Upsilon Lambda has two national governing bodies that oversee different aspects of administration to help it continue to grow throughout the United States.
 The first is the board of directors which is tasked with alumni development, fund-raising, and strategic planning.
 It is made up of eleven members, including the National Council president, the chairman of the board, the vice chairman of the board, and eight additional directors.

 The second governing body of Lambda Upsilon Lambda is the National Council, which is tasked with overseeing the day-to-day operations of the organization, such as chapter management and expansion.
 It is made up of sixteen members, including the National Council president, comptroller, three departmental officers, and eleven regional vice presidents.

 Additional planning for the organization is also done during conferences held within the fraternity's annual national conventions.